Batev/Interpret-Models/README.md

 | -0.193: age                                       | -0.705:  BIAS                                    | -0.842: BIAS                                     |                                                   |
 | -0.701: occupation__ Prof-specialty               |                                                  |                                                  |                                                   |
 | -0.864: education-num                             |                                                  |                                                  |                                                   |

-There are quite a lot of such examples in which Model 1. got the wrong result and Models 2., 3. and 4. guessed it right.
-In this case we could see that the decision for the person's income to be <50k of the first Model is mainly based on the fact that the person has *never married*.
-In the other three cases there are not strong indicators for a negative decision.

 #### Example 4